 Our trip to Cusco was by a guided public tour bus with several stops on the way and it didn’t start well.
-Our six am transportation didn’t show up at the hotel so we were late for the bus and greeted with annoyed faces of our fellow travellers.
+Our six am transportation didn’t show up at the hotel so we were late for the bus and were greeted with annoyed faces of other travellers.
 Nonetheless, we got our ‘VIP’ tags and moved on.

 First stop was in Pukara, about 20 miles from Puno.
-We didn’t have time to see the archaeological sites but did visit the Museo Litico Pukara with its collection of pre-Inca sculpture and wander about the town square.
+We didn’t have time to see the archaeological sites but did visit the Museo Litico Pukara to see its collection of pre-Inca sculpture and then wander about the town square.
 One memorable sculpture shows a warrior holding an enemy’s head in his hands with several more dangling at his back.

 Pukara is the country’s ceramic bull capital and these iconic creatures adorn rooftops and bring good fortune to people throughout southern Peru.
 The idea goes back a long way though they were ceramic llamas before the Spanish introduced cattle.
 A couple of them preside over our kitchen but have brought no discernable improvement in my cooking skills or facilitated any weight loss.
 Hope springs eternal…

 This was a regimented one-day tour with little time at each stop and we were soon off to lunch at the tour-company-owned Restaurant Turistico Marangani in Sicuani.
 Similar buffet restaurants are common in Peru and cater to tour groups.
 This one was in a lovely building with soaring windows, great views, clean washrooms and particularly good food.